hainingpan/HartreeFock_GPT/printout/2111.01152_0/prompts.md

 ## Extraction
 ###
 **Extraction**
-**Extraction**
 **Abstract**
 We present a theory on the quantum phase diagram of AB-stacked MoTe$_2$/WSe$_2$ using a self-consistent Hartree-Fock calculation performed in the plane-wave basis, motivated by the observation of topological states in this system.
 At filling factor $\nu=2$ (two holes per moir\'e unit cell), Coulomb interaction can stabilize a $\mathbb{Z}_2$ topological insulator by opening a charge gap.
 At $\nu=1$, the interaction induces three classes of competing states, spin density wave states, an in-plane ferromagnetic state, and a valley polarized state, which undergo first-order phase transitions tuned by an out-of-plane displacement field.
 The valley polarized state becomes a Chern insulator for certain displacement fields.
 Moreover, we predict a topological charge density wave forming a honeycomb lattice with ferromagnetism at $\nu=2/3$.
 Future directions on this versatile system hosting a rich set of quantum phases are discussed.

 **Question**:
 1. What should the energy dispersion of the kinetic term be like in this system?
-Choose from parabolic, Dirac, or cos-like.
+Use your knowledge of this material and choose from massive parabolic, massless Dirac-like, or cos-like.
 2. Does the dispersion characterize electrons or holes in this system?